acycliq/visage/README.md

 tile_maker(z_value, path\to\target\dir, path\to\dapi_image.tif)
 ```

-If you have set `z_value = 10` as recommended, this operation on my Intel i7 Windows 10 PC takes about 1h:15mins to complete
+For `z_value = 10` as recommended, this operation on my Intel i7 Windows 10 PC takes about 1h:15mins to complete
-Note that you will have to install [pyvips](https://anaconda.org/conda-forge/pyvips).
+Note that you have to install [pyvips](https://anaconda.org/conda-forge/pyvips).
 If you are a windows user you will also need
 to install the [libvips binary](https://libvips.github.io/libvips/install.html) and put in in your `PATH`

 #### Viewer data